 Credit, market and liquidity risk may have an adverse effect on our credit ratings and our cost of funds.
-Any downgrading in Chile's, our controlling shareholders or our credit rating would likely increase our cost of funding, require us to post additional collateral or take other actions under some of our derivative contracts and adversely affect our interest margins and results of operations.
+Any downgrade in Chile's, our controlling shareholders or our credit rating would likely increase our cost of funding, require us to post additional collateral or take other actions under some of our derivative contracts and adversely affect our interest margins and results of operations.

 Credit ratings affect the cost and other terms upon which we are able to obtain funding.
-Rating agencies regularly evaluate us, and their ratings of our long-term debt are based on a number of factors, including our financial strength, conditions that affect the financial services industry generally and the economic environment in which the company operates.
+Rating agencies regularly evaluate us, and their ratings of our debt are based on a number of factors, including our financial strength and conditions affecting the financial services industry generally.
 In addition, due to the methodology of the main rating agencies, our credit rating is affected by the rating of Chile's sovereign debt.
 If Chile's sovereign debt is downgraded, our credit rating would also likely be downgraded by an equivalent amount.